Thursday, August 30, 2007

 Dear Alcohol,

-First and foremost, let me tell you that I'm a huge fan of yours.
+First and foremost, let me say this — I am a huge fan of yours.

-As my friend, you always seem to be there when needed.
-The perfect post-work cocktail, a beer at the game, and you're even around at the holidays (hidden inside chocolates as you warm us when we're stuck in the midst of endless family gatherings).
+As my friend, you have always been there when needed.
+The perfect post-work cocktail, a beer at the game, even showing up at the holidays hidden inside chocolates, warming us when we’re stuck in the middle of those endless family gatherings.

-However, lately I've been wondering about your intentions.
-While I want to believe that you have my best interests at heart, I feel that your influence has led to some unwise consequences:
+But lately, I have been wondering about your true intentions.
+I want to believe you have my best interests at heart, yet your influence has led to some questionable consequences.

-1. Phone Calls and text messages: While I agree with you that communication is important, I question the suggestion that any conversation after 2 a.m. can have much substance or necessity.
-Why would you make me call my ex's?
-Especially when I know, for a fact, they DO NOT want to hear from me during the day, let alone all hours of the night.
+1. Phone Calls and Text Messages: I agree communication is important.
+But why, oh why, do you insist on making me call my exes at 3 a.m.?
+Especially when I KNOW for a fact they do not want to hear from me during the day, let alone in the middle of the goddamn night.

-2. Eating: Now, you know I love a good meal.
-But, why do you suggest that I eat a taco with chili sauce along with a big Italian meatball and some stale chips (washed down with wine & topped off with a Kit Kat AFTER a few cheese curls & chili cheese fries)?
-I'm an eclectic eater but, I think you went too far this time.
+2. Eating: You know I love a good meal, but why do you suggest I eat a taco with chili sauce alongside a massive Italian meatball and some stale chips, all washed down with wine, and then top it off with a Kit Kat after a few cheese curls and chili cheese fries?
+I’m an eclectic eater, sure, but you really went too far this time.

-3. Clumsiness: Unless you're subtly trying to tell me that I need to do more yoga to improve my balance, I see NO need to hammer this issue home by causing me to fall down.
-It's completely unnecessary, and the black & blue marks that appear on my body mysteriously the next day are beyond me.
-Similarly, it should never take me more than 45 seconds to get the front door key into the lock.
+3. Clumsiness: Unless you’re trying to subtly tell me to take up yoga to fix my balance, there is no reason to hammer this issue home by causing me to fall down.
+It is completely unnecessary.
+The mysterious black and blue marks that show up on my body the next day?
+I have no explanation.
+Also, it should never take me more than forty-five seconds to get my key into the front door lock.

-4. Furthermore: The hangovers have GOT to stop!
+4. The Hangovers: The hangovers have GOT to stop.
 This is getting ridiculous.
-I know a little penance for our previous evenings debauchery may be in order.
-But, the 3 p.m. hangover immobility is completely unacceptable.
+I understand a little penance for our previous night’s debauchery is fair, but the three p.m. immobility is unacceptable.
 My entire day is shot.
-I ask that if the proper precautions are taken (water, vitamin B, bread products, aspirin) prior to going to sleep/passing out (face down on the kitchen floor with a bag of popcorn or wherever).
-The hangover should be minimal and in no way interfere with my daily activities.
+If I take the proper precautions — water, vitamin B, bread products, aspirin — before I pass out (usually face down on the kitchen floor with a bag of popcorn or wherever) the hangover should be minimal and never interfere with my daily life.

-Alcohol, I have enjoyed our friendship for some years now and would like to ensure that we remain on good terms.
-You've been the invoker of great stories, the provocation for much laughter, and the needed companion when I just don't know what to do with the extra money in my pockets.
+Alcohol, I have enjoyed our friendship for years now.
+You have been the spark for unforgettable stories, the reason for countless laughs, and the companion when I don’t know what else to do with the extra money in my pocket.

-In order to continue this friendship, I ask that you carefully review my grievances above and address them immediately.
-I will look for an answer no later than next Friday 3 p.m. (pre happy hour) on your possible solutions.
-And hopefully we can continue this fruitful partnership.
+To keep this friendship alive, I ask that you review my grievances carefully and address them immediately.
+I will expect an answer no later than next Friday at 3 p.m. (right before happy hour) with your possible solutions.
+And hopefully, we can continue this fruitful partnership.

 Thank you,